What does APRC mean and why does it matter when borrowing?

 • Penalties

-Read the small print and make sure you’re not going to be charged if you want to switch your mortgage or leave your existing or potential new mortgage early.
+Read the small print and make sure you won’t be charged if you want to switch your mortgage or leave early.

 • Flexibility